omics-datascience/multiomix/README.md

     1. `python3 -m venv venv`
     1. `source venv/bin/activate` (run only when you need to work)
     1. `pip install -r ../config/requirements.txt`
-1. Install Node JS dependencies:
+2. Install Node JS dependencies:
     1. `cd frontend/static/frontend`
-    1. `npm i`
+    2. `npm i`
-    1. `npm run dev` (only run once)
+    3. `npm run dev` (only run once, during development we recommend running the `watch` script instead)
+3. Multiomix needs a SQL DB, a MongoDB and a Redis DB to work properly.
+You can install all three on your machine, or you can choose to use the Docker configuration already available (recommended).
+For the latter solution follow the steps below on the project root folder:
+    1. Create the needed volumes:
+       1. `docker volume create --name=multiomics_intermediate_mongo_data`
+       2. `docker volume create --name=multiomics_intermediate_mongo_config`
+       3. `docker volume create --name=multiomics_intermediate_postgres_data`
+    2. Test that all the services start correctly: `docker-compose -f docker-compose.dev.yml up -d`
-1. Go back to the project root folder to create the DB and an admin user:
+4. Go back to the `src` folder to create the DB and an admin user:
     1. `python3 manage.py makemigrations`
     1. `python3 manage.py migrate`
     1. `python3 manage.py createsuperuser`